37 Filipino Foods to Try in 2025

 Filipino food is as unique as its place of origin, representing a beautiful mosaic of cultures and flavors.
 On the western edge of the Pacific Ocean, you’ll find the Philippines, a tropical geographical area with over 7,000 individual islands.

 In the Philippines, food is highly influenced by nearby Asian countries like Japan, China, Thailand and Vietnam.
 Salty, sweet and sour notes predominate Filipino cuisine.
-However, many people find the spices and flavors of Filipino food to be similar to Spanish food or Indonesian food.
+However, many people find the spices and flavors of Filipino food to be similar to those of Spanish or Indonesian food.

 Jump to Section